Jury begins deliberations in U.S. Navy SEAL's war crimes trial

 The case against Special Operations Chief Edward Gallagher, whose prosecution has drawn White House interest, went to a seven-member jury of U.S. Marines and Navy personnel as the trial phase of his court-martial entered its third week.

-The judge said he was willing to allow the jury to deliberate as late as 10 p.m. on Monday ((0500 GMT Tuesday) before recessing proceedings for the night.
+The judge said he was willing to allow the jury to work as late as 10 p.m. on Monday ((0500 GMT Tuesday).
+But the session was adjourned without a verdict 2-1/2 hours later at the panel’s request.
+The jurors were to due resume deliberations on Tuesday morning.

+A verdict requires agreement of at least five of the seven jurors.
+If a conviction is rendered, the jurors will then determine the sentence.

 The 39-year-old platoon leader is charged with committing the premeditated murder of a captured Islamic State fighter, brought to Gallagher’s outpost for medical treatment, by repeatedly stabbing the teenage prisoner in the neck with a custom-made knife.